-The CUSP team is grateful to Emily Benfer and her team of housing policy student researchers for sharing their data on eviction freezes during the pandemic and recommends that researchers who use this data cite their team’s work: Benfer EA, Koehler R, Alexander AK, Adam K, Mark A. COVID-19 Eviction Moratoria & Housing Policy: Federal, State, Commonwealth, and Territory.
-Published 2020.
-To access the full COVID-19 Eviction Moratoria & Housing Policy dataset, please contact email@example.com.
+The CUSP team is grateful to Emily Benfer and her team of housing policy student researchers for sharing their data on eviction freezes during the pandemic and recommends that researchers who use this data cite their team’s work: Benfer EA, Koehler R, Alexander AK.
+COVID-19 Eviction Moratoria & Housing Policy: Federal, State, Commonwealth, and Territory.
+Published 2021.
+To access the full COVID-19 Eviction Moratoria & Housing Policy dataset (updated to March 1, 2022), please visit https://www.openicpsr.org/openicpsr/project/157201/version/V1/view.

 The housing policy data project was funded by The Pew Charitable Trusts’ Civil Legal System Modernization initiative.
 The funders had no role other than funding.